What's in it for you

 - It is strongly recommended that you increase the default sizes of the section to improve usability for your end users.
 To do so, move your mouse over the Visualforce Page you just created and click on the properties icon.

 - In the Height field, enter a value of at least 400, select Show scrollbars, and click the OK button.

 - When you’re ready, click the Save button to save your page layout.
 The Showpad information will now be displayed on the Opportunity page of every Opportunity record.

 - Repeat these steps to customize page layouts for the Account, Contact and Lead pages.

-You can check for updates in the AppExchange.
-If updates for Showpad for Salesforce aren't installed automatically, you can download an updated package from the AppExchange manually.
+You should check for updates in the AppExchange periodically.
+When a new version is available, you can download an updated package from the AppExchange manually.

 6. Common Showpad for Salesforce errors